grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

-This story will not be about memory issues in brains or the inner workings of Alzheimers, dementia or similar diseases.
-In fact, it's a story about how I resolved two memory issues in a Ruby backend once.
-Hopefully it might provide some useful tooling and details in how to debug these kind of issues.
-I would also like to start out with saying that before all this, I wasn't as knowledgeable about memory and especially how it worked in a Ruby environment.
+Computers have memories and like any type of memory, there can be some defects.
+This article will focus on some of these defects in Ruby environments and tries to give some handlebars for people experiencing any of these defects.
+I would like to start out with saying that before all this, I wasn't as knowledgeable about memory and especially how it worked in a Ruby environment.

-Before starting to describe the actual memory issues and some of the tooling I used, or the setup of this backend itself, I'd like to teach you what various shapes of memory issues there are when plotting memory consumption over time.
+Before starting to describe my long tale of debugging and hair pulling I'd like to take a moment to describe the title of the article.
 There are three distinct shapes you should be frightened of and I'll list them from least worrying to most worrying:

 **Memory bloat:**